YoshifumiFuyuno/Search-from-Popup-or-ContextMenu/README.md

   (Off / Auto / Hold Alt / Keyboard-only / Middle mouse button / Click / Drag)

 There are Firefox and Microsoft Edge(Chrome) versions.
-Microsoft Edge version also works with Chromium-based browsers like Chrome.
-But there is no support.
+Microsoft Edge version also works with Chromium-based browsers such as Chrome, but there's no technical support.

 ## Download
   * [Firefox](https://addons.mozilla.org/firefox/addon/searchfrompopuporcontextmenu/)